carbon-language/carbon-lang/docs/design/generics/appendix-archetype-algorithm.md

 -   Setting a member to `Self` or `.Self` is treated slightly differently.
     Instead of combining types to make sure it satisfies constraints, we just typecheck that the existing types do.
+However, since the rewrite to normal form is still in progress at this point, the type check is delayed until the [type check step](#type-checking) after the rewrites are complete.

     ```
     Container